 State-of-the-art testing technology

-Boosting summer tire expertise
+Boosting all-season tire expertise

 Nokian Tyres uses approximately 50% of its annual product development budget on testing.
 Continuous product development and thorough testing in the laboratories and real-life environments ensure that our products work in the best possible way.
 Read more about tire testing